Epaulet Ladybird Rhyzobius chrysomeloides

 They can also be found in deciduous shrubs, including Weigela, Dogwood and Guelder-rose.

-I have also beaten them from low hanging oak tree branches.
+I have also beaten them from oak, Hawthorn and Blackthorn.

 During July 2020 Mark Hows and I were beating either side of a foot path at Fishers Green, Essex and we were finding Epaulet Ladybirds in almost all pieces of vegetation we sampled, including oak trees, thistles, burdock, White Bryony and Black Horehound.